John Coffey

 Furniture repair (for Google's search engine)

 Carved elements are almost as old as furniture itself and due to their decorative nature, they are often more fragile and prone to breakage and loss.
+The above photograph shows a copy of a shell made for a lowboy commission.

 Furniture repair (for Google's search engine)